Today’s Hearing Aid Technology

 Hearing Aid Styles

 Hearing aids are custom-made to fit almost entirely inside your ear canal, making them very discreet.
-Many people appreciate the balance of the ITC: small enough to provide some of the same benefits as the CIC, they also provide enough room to accommodate additional options that may not fit on a CIC.
+Many people appreciate the balance of the ITC: small enough to provide some of the same benefits as the CIC, this type of hearing aid also provides enough room to accommodate additional options that may not fit on a CIC.
 ITCs are suitable for mild to moderately severe hearing losses.

 Hearing aids are custom-made to fit securely in your outer ear, ensuring optimum performance and comfort.
 They provide sufficient space for extra options, such as directional microphones or telecoil switches (your Hearing Solutions audiologist can tell you more about these features).
 ITEs are suitable for mild to severe hearing losses.